JackDca/Mailpilewiki/Configuring-Linux-to-download-your-e-mail.md

 Two methods are described: **OfflineIMAP** and **postfix + fetchmail**.
 The two approaches can be summarized roughly as follows:

-* The OfflineIMAP method just downloads your mail to a local folder.
+* **OfflineIMAP** just downloads your mail to a local folder.
-* The **postfix + fetchmail** solution configures a local mail server, which is a more advanced (and more complicated) configuration.
+* The **postfix + fetchmail** solution configures a local mail server, which is a more advanced (more flexible and more complicated) configuration.

 So, choose your poison!